Compiling on Windows

 Now you are in a copy of the source tree for BMD, you can build the source for your probe of choice.
 Use the platform README.md for the probe as a guide for any differences to the below steps.

-NB: If you are building the firmware for a Blue Pill and your device does not fit one the descriptions of any in the swlink platform, you must use the stlink platform and defined BLUEPILL=1 in the make step.
+NB: If you are building the firmware for a Blue Pill and your device does not fit one the descriptions of any in the swlink platform, you must use the bluepill virtual platform which is a special configuration of the stlink platform.

 To build the firmware and update your probe, assuming you’ve already acquired bmputil per the upgrading instrucitons:

-The make step will automatically clone and build libopencm3, which is one of the firmware’s dependencies.
-The resulting output of this step are 4 files:
+The meson setup step will automatically clone and build any dependencies you are missing such as libopencm3, or libusb.
+The resulting output of this step are 3 files:

-• src/blackmagic.elf - The firmware main binary w/ debug and address space information
+• build/blackmagic_native_firmware.elf - The firmware main binary w/ debug and address space information

-• src/blackmagic.bin - The firmware’s .text and .data sections objcopy’d into a bare file
+• build/blackmagic_native_firmware.bin - The firmware’s .text and .data sections objcopy’d into a bare file

-• src/blackmagic_dfu.elf - The project’s bootloader w/ debug and address space information
+• build/blackmagic_native_bootloader.elf - The project’s bootloader w/ debug and address space information

-• src/blackmagic_dfu.bin - The project bootloader’s .text and .data sections in a bare file
+• build/blackmagic_native_bootloader.bin - The project bootloader’s .text and .data sections in a bare file

 When the upgrade step completes, your probe will be automatically rebooted into the new firmware and be ready to go.